CamRaff/MP4-ArtOfDarts/README.md

 As the above background featured the dartboard over to the right hand side, I felt like the experience was lost stlightly on smaller devices, so I set a breakpoint of 700px, where I felt like the magic of the first image was lost, and set the below image as the background image for the site.

 <img src="media/homebackground2.webp" alt="background image two" height="300">

+### Site Stock

+For pictures of the stock on the website, I acquired the images from [Darts Corner](https://www.dartscorner.co.uk).